ivanaguilar9890/cleaning-data/README.md

 Fix City Values
   -	Some individuals did not want to enter their city so they entered data as random characters, gave vague answers (ex.
 “City” or “large city”), or wrote some variation of “Rather not say.”
 For all these entries I rewrote them as “Rather not say.”
 Reasoning for this is that for the most part these individuals did not want to reveal too much information so “Rather not say” standardizes this sentiment for future use.
+  -	Changed some values where users entered redundant information e.g. “Los Angeles, CA” and also put "California" under "State" so change “Los Angeles, CA” to just "Los Angeles"

 Fix Country Values